-Lightweight solutions strengthen Swedish competetiveness and growth – for a more sustainable world
+Lightweight solutions strengthen Swedish competitiveness and growth – for a more sustainable world

 Our strategic research and innovation agenda for lightweight

-- An even clearer lifecycle perspective that permeates the lightweight development.
-By continuing to refine and use our sustainability tools along the entire TRL scale we ensure that the developed solutions also meet the UN's sustainability goals.
+- An even clearer lifecycle perspective that pervades lightweight development.
+By continuing to use and refine our sustainability tools along the entire TRL scale, we ensure that the developed solutions also meet the UN's sustainable development goals.

-- More multidisciplinary research and development projects to produce solutions that give radically lower weight.
-This requires more and more sustained funding that creates the conditions for larger and broader research groups.
+- More multidisciplinary research and development projects to produce solutions that deliver radically lower weight.
+This requires more sustained funding so that larger and broader research groups can be established.

-- A coordinated national approach to create a stronger test and demo infrastructure with more facilities in the interplay between several Strategic Innovation Programmes (SIP) and other key stakeholders.
+- A coordinated national approach to create a stronger test and demo infrastructure with more facilities in the interplay between several strategic innovation programmes (SIPs) and other key stakeholders.

-- To strengthen the entire value chain by improving the conditions for small and medium-sized companies to collaborate with large stakeholders.
-Opportunities to finance work in later parts of development projects are a key.
+- Improving the conditions for small and medium-sized companies to collaborate with large stakeholders in order to strengthen the entire value chain.
+Opportunities to finance efforts in later parts of development projects are vital.

-We have long known that we can develop more sustainable and at the same time lighter components.
-The challenge is to find the design and production solutions that make every innovation attractive to use even from a cost standpoint.
-It does not matter whether it concerns photovoltaic solar panels or automotive components, or if the company is called IKEA or Volvo.
+We have long known that we can develop more sustainable yet lighter components.
+The challenge is to find the design and production solutions that make every innovation attractive to use, even from a cost standpoint – whether for photovoltaic solar panels or automotive components, or whether the company is IKEA or Volvo.

-If, for example, cast iron cannot be replaced by a composite in a profitable way, the improvement never reaches the market, no matter how climate smart it is.
-The general opinion within the aerospace industry is that every kilogram of reduced weight is worth about SEK 10,000 during the lifespan of an aircraft, in the form of, among others, reduced fuel consumption.
-It is therefore also the level that must be taken into account when it comes to possible increased production costs for lighter solutions.
+For example, if cast iron cannot be replaced by a composite in a profitable way, the improvement will never reach the market no matter how climate-smart it is.
+The general opinion in the aerospace industry is that every kilogram of reduced weight is worth about SEK 10,000 during the lifespan of an aircraft, in the form of reduced fuel consumption among other savings.
+It is therefore also the level of cost per kilogram that must be taken into account when it comes to possible increased production costs for lighter solutions.

 More efficient development methods

-The investment in LIGHTer Product Optimisation with the help of virtual solutions has turned out well.
-The network is an industrial initiative to boost the industry's ability to use optimisation methods early in product development.
-Optimisation methods are particularly suitable for new technologies, such as additive manufacturing, in industries with high quality requirements and short product development times.
+The investment in LIGHTer Product Optimisation using virtual solutions has been successful.
+The network is an industrial initiative for boosting the industry's ability to use optimisation methods early in product development.
+Optimisation methods are ideal for new technologies, such as additive manufacturing, in industries with high quality requirements and short product development times.

-The demands for even shorter and more predictable time schedules continue to increase on all global markets.
-Therefore, we need to further develop safer and faster ways to verify new technologies and development methods, prior to introduction into a business project.
+Demands for even shorter and more predictable time schedules continue to increase on all global markets.
+We therefore need to further develop safer, faster ways to verify new technologies and development methods prior to introduction into a business project.

 Mixed material designs

-We are the world leader within steel, but Sweden must strive for a leading position for the use of mixed materials too, for example, with steel and fibre composite.
+Sweden has leading producers of high strength steels.
+But we must strive to take the lead in the use of mixed materials too, such as steel and fibre composite.
 The durability and functionality of various materials and joints in different climates and temperatures must be ensured, while reducing weight.

-In addition to material knowledge and developed joining methods, it also places increased demands on a broader competence in joint calculations.
-Today we see successful outcomes with sandwich materials that meet the demands of durability, lighter weight and the possibility of mass production at a reasonable cost.
+In addition to material knowledge and developed joining methods, broader skillsets in joint calculations are increasingly in demand.
+Today we see successful outcomes with sandwich materials that meet the demands for durability, lighter weight and mass production potential at a reasonable cost.
 In parallel, effective recycling methods must be developed that make mixed materials fully sustainable.

-Side by side with the development of multifunctional materials, it is important to continue improving material properties through continuous enhancements.
+Side by side with the development of multifunctional materials, we must continue improving material properties through continuous enhancements.

-The gradual analysis and development of new materials result in components and products becoming stronger, having increased rigidity or lower density, for example.
-Improved properties not only mean functional advantages, but can also reduce the sustainability impact through lighter shipments and reduced material consumption.
+As a result of the gradual analysis and development of new materials, components and products can gain improved properties, such as becoming stronger or having increased rigidity or lower density.
+This not only brings functional advantages but can also reduce environmental impact through lighter shipments and reduced material consumption.

-Multifunctionality is when two or more functions are integrated in a component or material and is one way of achieving innovative functions.
-One example is the area of structural batteries where LIGHTer Academy is a partner.
+Multifunctionality means integrating two or more functions in a single component or material and represents one way of achieving innovative functions.
+One example is the area of structural batteries, in which LIGHTer Academy is a partner.

-LIGHTer has created, and intends to continue to create, new structures for strategic Swedish research.
-LIGHTer Academy and LIGHTer PhD Network are good examples of initiatives that contribute to industry, university and interdisciplinary collaborative research.
+LIGHTer intends to keep on creating new structures for strategic Swedish research.
+LIGHTer Academy and LIGHTer PhD Network are positive examples of initiatives that promote interdisciplinary collaborative research among industry and academia.

-From working in parallel and competing for resources, we now see how KTH and Chalmers) collaborate and, among others, have taken major steps in the research into carbon fibre that can store energy.
-This has been made possible by the LIGHTer Academy and was judged by Physics World to be one of the ten most significant scientific contributions in 2018.
+From working in parallel and competing for resources, KTH and Chalmers are now collaborators and have made major research advances on carbon fibres that can store energy.
+This project was made possible by LIGHTer Academy and was judged by Physics World to be one of the ten most significant scientific contributions in 2018!

 Industry-based development projects

-LIGHTer’s ambition is to strengthen several industries and supplier levels at the same time.
-Thus we have an annual call for innovation projects with two specialisations.
-We work both in projects whose results can be implemented within five years from completion of the project, as well as in more visionary projects at lower technology maturity levels.
+LIGHTer aims to strengthen multiple industries and supplier levels at the same time.
+We thus offer an annual call for innovation projects with two specialisations: projects whose results can be implemented within five years of project completion, and more visionary projects at lower technology maturity levels.

-It’s always the industrial needs that drive our projects forward.
-Through stimulating and finding the keys for this type of collaboration, we know from experience that we attain positive results.
+Industry needs are what always drive our projects forward.
+By stimulating and finding the best approaches to industry collaboration, we know from experience that we can achieve positive results.

 Test and demo activities

-One focus area in the years to come is to work to create more test and demo activities for small businesses.
-We must continue to increase availability, minimise risks to the business and to create synergy across the entire value chain and between various industries.
+In the years ahead, we intend to create more test and demo activities for small businesses.
+We must continue to increase availability, minimise risks to the business and create synergies across the entire value chain and between various industries.

-One path to a stronger test and demo infrastructure with more facilities can be an increased interplay between several Strategic Innovation programmes, but it is only part of a possible solution.
-Here we need to create stronger national coordination to literally create more space for Swedish lightweight development.
+One path to a stronger test and demo infrastructure with more facilities can be an increased interplay between several strategic innovation programmes.
+But this is only part of a possible solution.
+Here, we need to enhance national coordination to enlarge the scope for Swedish lightweight development.
 LIGHTer has conducted several pilot projects with good results.

 Exchange small and large companies

-How would the optimum meeting place be structured to find the interplay between small technology oriented companies and Sweden's major global manufacturing industries?
-This is definitely a key issue that as a nation we need to find a variety of good answers to.
+What is the best framework for encouraging the interplay between small technology-oriented companies and Sweden's major global manufacturing industries?
+This is definitely a key issue that we as a nation need to find a variety of good answers to.

-Involving suppliers in ongoing development projects with concrete assignments at an early stage, mitigates the step to a volume order and the ability to invest time and resources increases for more small and medium sized companies.
+Involving suppliers in ongoing development projects with specific assignments at an early stage lowers the threshold to volume orders and frees up time and resources for investment for more SMEs.
 This is an important parameter for success.
-LIGHTer’s regional nodes are a way to create more meeting places and this kind of development work will continue.
+LIGHTer’s regional nodes offer a way to create more meeting places, and this kind of development work will continue.

-Through continuing to develop a forum for skills exchange and education, we see how the awareness of the role of lightweight in competitiveness is steadily increasing.
-LIGHTer reaches a broad target group through a combination of our web-based courses, seminars and workshops as well as our growing doctoral network PhD network.
+As we continue to develop a forum for skills exchange and education, we’ve seen an increasing awareness of the role that lightweighting plays in competitiveness.
+LIGHTer reaches a broad target group through a combination of our online courses, seminars and workshops as well as our growing PhD network for doctoral students.

-With a multidisciplinary approach, we complement the industry's own training and also strengthen awareness of the need to collaborate.
-Here, of course, our regional nodes also play an important role in creating new skills development structures.
+Taking a multidisciplinary approach, we complement industry's own training and raise awareness of the need to collaborate.
+Here, of course, our regional nodes also play an important role in creating new structures for skills development.

 Regional, national & international coordination

 The interplay between regional, national and global levels is one of LIGHTer’s many success factors.
-Today, we can point to several concrete examples where new research collaborations have culminated in new insights, radical research results and advanced excellence.
+We have several successful examples of new research collaborative initiatives that have culminated in new insights, radical research results and advanced excellence.

-We constantly strive for solid collaboration with public financiers, industry-specific organisations and other strategic innovation programmes to create even more resources for lightweight projects.
+We constantly strive for solid collaboration with public-sector funders, industry-specific organisations and other strategic innovation programmes to create even more resources for lightweight projects.
 The great interest in our international lightweight conference shows that LIGHTer has established itself as a major player in Europe.

 Management & coordination

-The ability to coordinate financial resources and the roles of cross-industry parties is an important prerequisite for creating steadfastness and a clear direction in research and development projects.
+The ability to coordinate financial resources and the roles of cross-industry parties are essential for creating continuity and a clear direction in research and development projects.

-We have built up a great trust in our role as a hub over the years.
-Our main driving force is that Sweden and each individual organisation should get the most out of the available resources.
-Our overall management function, combined with individual project managers within industry, academia or institutes, allows us to create opportunities together.
+Over the years, we have built up great trust in our role as a hub.
+So, what’s our main driving force?
+To enable Swedish organisations and other actors in lightweighting to get the most out of each other's innovation capacities.
+Our overall management function, combined with individual project managers in industry, academia or research institutes allows us to create opportunities together.